spark-mv/cdn/README.md

 ## Features

-* manages player download so that only 30 seconds forward buffer is loaded, during play or on pause
+* Manages player download so that only 30 seconds forward buffer is loaded, during play or on pause
+* Enables seeking on implementations where seeking was previously not functional
+* Smooth transition betweeh SD and HD modes

 ## Requirements

 In order to allow the client side module to send byte-range requests, please enable CORS on your web server and verify response headers to MP4/FLV files include the following headers:

-Access-Control-Allow-Headers: Range
+* Access-Control-Allow-Headers: Range
-Access-Control-Allow-Methods: HEAD, GET, OPTIONS
+* Access-Control-Allow-Methods: HEAD, GET, OPTIONS
-Access-Control-Allow-Origin: *
+* Access-Control-Allow-Origin: *
-Access-Control-Expose-Headers: Content-Range, Date, Etag
+* Access-Control-Expose-Headers: Content-Range, Date, Etag

-Supported players: JWPlaer V6+
+Supported players: JWPlayer V6+

 Supported browsers: Chrome, Firefox, IE 10,11